fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 ### Model Tuning

-We now want to try to improve the above results by:
+We will now try to improve the above results by:

-* More feature engineering and exploration
+* More feature engineering and data exploration
-* Hyperparameter tuning to optimze the models based on our EDA above
+* Hyperparameter tuning to optimze the models
-* Use `GridSearchCV` to optimize the hyperparameters of our models get the best results on the training dataset:
+* Create an ML pipeline using `GridSearchCV` to optimize the hyperparameters of our models and identify the parameters that provide the best metrics for the training dataset
 * We used 5-fold cross-validation for all models with the following model and param_grid definitions:
 ```
 # Define the models to be tuned